 Things to Get Muddy – we’re not a muddy festival, but don’t bring your best clothes either.
 BRING WELLIES.

-Things to Get Swamped – if you are wanting to do the cob walling workshop, this is EXTREMELY messy (and fun because of it), come dressed for becoming a swamp monster.
+Things to Get Swamped – if workshops include cob walling, this is EXTREMELY messy (and fun because of it), come dressed for becoming a swamp monster.

 Things to Deal With the Sun — ‘it’s always sunny in Brandon Parva’, so bring suntan lotion and a hat (we import our weather from the Mediterranean).

 Things to Buy Shiny New Toys With – money (not obligatory), generally you shouldn’t need to spend any money if you don’t want to, as all food and workshops are provided as part of the ticket price.
-However, sometimes there is the opportunity to buy tools from craft people, so that you can continue honing your newly learnt skills on site and when you go home.
-There will also be a bar available on 2 of the nights, which serves real ales, ciders and soft drinks.
+However, sometimes there is the opportunity to buy tools/resources/crafted items from craft people and ‘Root and Branch’, our resource centre, so that you can continue honing your newly learnt skills on site and when you go home.
+Our bar will also be open on some of the nights, which serves real ales, ciders, foraged infusions and soft drinks.

-Things to Do Workshops With – a pair of battered old trainers is very helpful, you can’t blacksmith in flipflops!
-Please also make sure to have appropriate clothing for workshops that may involve high levels of heat/fire.
+Things to Do Workshops With – Please also make sure to have appropriate clothing for workshops that may involve high levels of heat/fire.

 Things to Craft and Entertain – if you’ve got any of the following please bring them – beads, paints, carving knives, guitars, banjos, flags, masks, old clothes, dyes, solar panels and anything else you think might be a good idea!
 Whether it’s a musical instrument, craft materials, or simply an outlandish sense of adventure, if you’ve got something awesome and fun that other people would enjoy, we want you to bring it.